Overall, Vermont has the most criminal searches, and Minneapolis is the city with the most.

 A Vivint Smart Home Pro will contact you within 24 hours.
 Or skip the form and call now: 844.481.8630.

-Qualifying system purchase requires minimum $599.99 equipment purchase, professional installation and applicable services agreement.
+Qualifying system purchase requires minimum $599.99 expenditure on equipment after all discounts have been applied, professional installation, and execution of Vivint monitoring services agreement.
 Click here for monthly service plan prices.
 DIY system purchases and reactivations of previously-installed systems not eligible for offer.
 Offer not available in all states or provinces.
-Equipment purchase may be financed separately subject to an agreement with one of Vivint’s third-party financing partners.
+Equipment purchase may be financed separately subject to an agreement with one of Vivint's third-party financing partners.
 Monthly $1.48 cellular network maintenance fee applies.
 Taxes and local permit fees may apply.
-New Vivint Customers only.

 Third-Party Financing Options Available